nivashinijayaraj/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation-on-Forage---September-2024/README.md

-Task - 1
-Project Understanding:
-A data analyst sits between the business and the data.
-One of Accenture’s Managing Directors, Mae Mulligan, is the client lead for Social Buzz.
-She has reviewed the brief provided by Social Buzz and has assembled a diverse team of Accenture experts to deliver the project.
-Mae has scheduled a project kick off call with the internal Accenture project team for tomorrow morning.
-About Client : Social Buzz

-Task for Accenture :
-Client's Problem that Accenture is tasked to address : The client has reached a massive scale within recent years and does not have the resources internally to handle it.
-Three requirements that Accenture is tasked to fulfill : Audit of big data practice, recommendations for IPO, analysis of popular content

-Task for Data Analyst :
-Analysis of sample data sets with visualizations to understand the popularity of different content categories.
-In short, the client wanted to see “An analysis of their content categories showing the top 5 categories with the largest popularity”.

-Task - 2
-Often you won’t need all these datasets to find what you’re looking for.
-So, the first step is to use this data model to identify which datasets will be required to answer your business question - which is to to figure out the top 5 categories with the largest popularity.
-After Analysis we got data sets needed to complete analysis:
-Reaction Score(score is used to quantified the popularity) Content ID
-Reaction Types
-Content type
-Category
-Data Cleaning:
-Clean the data by:
-removing rows that have values which are missing, changing the data type of some values within a column, and removing columns which are not relevant to this task.
-Think about how each column might be relevant to the business question you’re investigating.
-If you can’t think of why a column may be useful, it may not be worth including it.
-End result will be three cleaned data set :

-Reaction Types
-Reactions
-Content

-Data Modelling:
-Create a final data set by merging 3 tables
-End result will be one spreadsheet
-A cleaned dataset
-Top 5 categories
-Cleaned Data set:
-So, the cleaned data set after data modelling & data cleaning : Cleaned Dataset

-Task - 3
-Data Visualization and Storytelling:
-Make the Powerpoint presentation as per the given template

-Charts Involved :
-Pie Chart
-Bar Chart

-Powerpoint Presentation : PPT

-Task - 4
-Present to the Client:
-Present your powerpoint presentation to the client and deliver the insights of your analysis
+# 📊 Social Buzz Data Analysis Project – Accenture Virtual Experience

+## 🔍 Project Understanding

+A data analyst acts as the bridge between the business and the data.
+Mae Mulligan, one of Accenture’s Managing Directors and the client lead for Social Buzz, has reviewed the client brief and assembled an internal team of Accenture experts.
+The project kick-off call with the internal Accenture team is scheduled for tomorrow morning.

+### 🧑‍💼 About the Client
+**Client:** Social Buzz
+**Challenge:** Rapid scaling without sufficient internal resources to manage operations

+### 📌 Accenture's Task
+Accenture has been assigned to fulfill the following client requirements:
+1. Audit of big data practice
+2. Recommendations for IPO
+3. Analysis of popular content

+---

+## 🎯 Task for Data Analyst

+The key task is to perform an **analysis of sample datasets** with visualizations to understand the popularity of different content categories.

+**Business Question:**
+_“An analysis of their content categories showing the top 5 categories with the largest popularity.”_

+---

+## 📊 Task - 2: Data Identification and Cleaning

+### ✅ Required Datasets Identified:
+- Reaction Score (used to quantify popularity)
+- Content ID
+- Reaction Types
+- Content Type
+- Category

+### 🧹 Data Cleaning Process:
+- Removed rows with missing values
+- Changed data types of certain columns
+- Removed irrelevant columns

+### 📁 Cleaned Datasets:
+1. **Reaction Types**
+2. **Reactions**
+3. **Content**

+---

+## 🧬 Task - 3: Data Modelling

+All three cleaned datasets were merged to create a **final data model**, resulting in:
+- **One Cleaned Dataset** for further analysis
+- **Insights on Top 5 Categories**

+---

+## 📈 Task - 4: Data Visualization and Storytelling

+Created visuals as per client requirements:

+### 📊 Charts Used:
+- **Pie Chart**
+- **Bar Chart**

+### 📽️ PowerPoint Presentation:
+- Final insights and visuals were compiled into a presentation file named:
+  `SocialBuzz_Analysis_PPT.pptx`

+---

+## 🗣️ Task - 5: Client Presentation

+Presented the PowerPoint to the client and delivered insights from the analysis:
+- Highlighted the **Top 5 content categories** by popularity
+- Shared actionable insights through visuals
+- Demonstrated data-driven decision support for content strategy

+---

+📁 **End Deliverables:**
+- Cleaned Dataset (CSV)
+- Final Merged Dataset (CSV)
+- Pie & Bar Chart Visuals (PNG)
+- PowerPoint Presentation (PPTX)